mathiasertl/django-ca/docs/source/crl.rst

 CRLs expire after a certain time (default: one day, configure with ``--expires=SECS``), so you must periodically regenerate it, e.g. via a cron-job.

 How and where to host the file is entirely up to you.
-If you run a Django project with a webserver already, one possibility is to dump it to your ``MEDIA_ROOT`` directory.
+If you run a Django project with a web server already, one possibility is to dump it to your ``MEDIA_ROOT`` directory.